PhilipWafula/Flask-Server-Side/README.md

-## Faulu  APIs Demos
+## Flask-Server-Side
-A small flask application that provides the server side functionality for the faulu loan disbursement application.
+A small flask application that provides the server side functionality for a basic SAAS application.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development